πConfigure

 When creating a new node you can use the command line or create the YAML configuration file manually.
 In case you want to reconfigure a node you need to edit the YAML file.

-🧙 Configure using the Wizard
+π§ Configure using the Wizard

-The most straight forward way of creating a new server configuration is using the command vnode new
+The most straight forward way of creating a new server configuration is using the command vnode new which allows you to configure the most basic settings.

 By default the node configuration file is stored at user level, which isolates this configuration from other users.
-In case you want this configuration to be available for all users, simply add the --system
+In case you want this configuration to be available for all users, simply add the --system flag when you invoke vnode new.

 Create / Edit configuration file